zero-to-mastery/file-io/README.md

 - The CSV file (spotify-2023.csv) containing Spotify data that you want to analyze.
 Make sure to adjust the filename and path as needed.
 - The script that will run your file to output the results.

 **Note: Projects that include frameworks will not be accepted.
-It must be a script that can be executed from the command line.**
+Your project must be a script that can be executed from the command line.**

 <h2 id="getting-started">Getting Started</h2>
 The usage instructions will vary depending on your chosen programming language.
 Below are the general steps to adapt this project: